 The Process Risk Mapping approach maps out each step in the KALAHI-CIDSS process, identifies decision-making points and highlights those points characterized by a high-level of discretion, unguided by project procedures or clear accountability mechanisms.

 Field Review: building on the desk and process risk reviews, conduct interviews, focus group discussions and workshops in XX locations to flesh out weak points and gather field data on suggestions to prevent and address current and potential GAC risks.
 The field sites should target problem locations, to be identified based on data from the KALAHI-CIDSS Grievance Redress System and input from DSWD.
 These sites will include at least one province affected by conflict and one with a high concentration of Indigenous Peoples.
+Field review activities will include an assessment of the effectiveness of Social Accountability mechanisms imbedded in the project design that are geared towards strengthening program integrity.
+These include information boards, the program communication strategy and social audit (DO WE HAVE THIS?).

 A diagram depicting the sixteen steps in the KALAHI-CIDSS Community Empowerment Activity Cycle (CEAC) is attached at Annex 1.